 In R v JJ, the British Columbia Supreme Court has, as of the toolkit publication date, yet to hear argument on whether or not the impugned legislation can still be saved under section 1 of the Charter.
-As such, the constitutionality of this provision has yet to be decided in British Columbia.
-Counsel acting for the complainant will need to alert the application judge to this ruling and the status of future arguments to be brought and heard before the trial judge in JJ.
-A judge hearing an application being brought under section 278.92 may choose to wait for an outcome in JJ before embarking on a hearing of their own.
+As such, the constitutionality of Legalinformation may not be up to date this provision has yet to be decided in British Columbia.
+Counsel acting for the complainant will need to alert the application judge to this ruling and the status